-3 Please contact Delivery Contracts Director if you require more guidance.
-Section 5 - Page 8 of 12
+3 Please contact the Employer if you require more guidance.

-Contract Administration Manual[Section 5 - Payment] CRL1-XRL-W-GML-CR001-50001 Rev 7.0
+Contract Administration Manual[Section 5 - Payment] CRL1-XRL-W-GML-CR001-50001 Rev 8.0

 Step 6 - Employer pays the amount due into the Project Bank Account

 In accordance with clause 51.1, the date of the Project Manager's payment certificate triggers the date from which the Employer has to pay the Contractor.
 The date of the payment certificate is the date the payment became due.
 The payment must thereafter be made by the Employer no later than 16 days from the date the Project Manager certifies payment. (clause 51.2)